 How About A Second "Live Around The World" Album?

-The band QUEEN will celebrate its 50 years anniversary in 2021.
-At the same time, the combo QUEEN + Adam Lambert will celebrate 10 years since their first appearance at the MTV European Music Awards.
+The band QUEEN celebrated its 50 years anniversary in 2021.
+At the same time, the combo QUEEN + Adam Lambert celebrated 10 years since their first appearance at the MTV European Music Awards.

 Wouldn't it be cool to have a Part 2 of the "Live Around The World" album with some deeper cuts and rarities that were captured at the shows listed above?
-Especially if the planned return to the stage in 2021 is once again prevented by the COVID pandemic, it would be a nice second act of "giving people what they want"...
+Especially after the planned return to the stage in 2021 was once again prevented by the COVID pandemic, it would have been nice to "give the people what they want"...